Hide and Seek (Imogen Heap song): Covers, remixes, and samples

 Jason Derulo's 2009 single "Whatcha Say" prominently sampled Heap's song in its chorus after Derulo and producer J. R. Rotem chose to use the sample.
 In the United States, the single topped the Billboard Hot 100 chart.
-On the fifth season of Australian reality competition series Australian Idol, finalist Ben McKenzie performed the song on the season's fourth episode.
-British alternative rock band Fightstar covered the song as a B-side to their single, "The English Way", in 2008.
+In the fifth season of Australian reality competition series Australian Idol, finalist Ben McKenzie performed the song on the season's fourth episode.
+British alternative rock band Fightstar covered the song as a B-side to their single "The English Way" in 2008.
 American metal band And Then There Were None covered the song in 2009.
 In 2010, Canadian guitarist Antoine Dufour recorded a solo guitar version of the song.
-British a cappella ensemble The King's Singers included a cover of the song on their 2010 album Swimming Over London.
-In 2010 and 2011, respectively, Dutch DJ Afrojack and Swedish DJ Otto Knows released remixes of the song.
-In 2012, British pop rock band The Dunwells released a cover of the song on their EP Leaving the Rose.
+British a cappella ensemble the King's Singers included a cover of the song on their 2010 album Swimming Over London.
+In 2010 and 2011 respectively, Dutch DJ Afrojack and Swedish DJ Otto Knows released remixes of the song.
+In 2012, British pop rock band the Dunwells released a cover of the song on their EP Leaving the Rose.
+A trance remix of the song by Dutch DJ Ferry Corsten was released in 2013.
+British band Amber Run released a cover of the song on their 2014 EP Spark.
 In 2017, English musician Jacob Collier recorded his solo harmonizer rendition of the song.
-A trance remix of the song by Dutch DJ Ferry Corsten was released in 2013.
 American DJ Slushii released a future bass remix of the song in 2018.
-British band Amber Run released a cover of the song In 2025, Australian indie rock band Ball Park Music performed a cover of "Hide and Seek" on Triple J's Like a Version series.
+In 2025, Australian indie rock band Ball Park Music performed a cover of "Hide and Seek" on Triple J's Like a Version series.